pramatias/groq_test/README.md

 The parameters are as follows:

+    Required:
     model: The language model to use for generating completions.
     messages: An array of messages defining the conversation.

+    Optional:
     temperature: Controls randomness in the completion.
     max_tokens: Maximum number of tokens to generate.
     top_p: Controls diversity via nucleus sampling.
     stop: A stop sequence to signal the AI to stop generating content.
     stream: Set to true if partial message deltas will be sent.

 ## Example Response